stefanotravelli/cdi-camel-example/README.md

 When the @PreConstruct annotation is called, then we inject a CdiCamelContext objet, register a SimpleCamelRoute using @Inject annotation and starts the Camel Route.

-When you look to the Camel code, you can see that we do a lookup to find another bean "helloWorlkd" which has been injected.
-This is possible because the CdiCamelContext registers a Camel Registry containing a reference to the CDI BeanManager.
+When you look to the Camel code, you can see that we do a lookup to find another bean "helloWorld" which has been injected.
+This is possible because the CdiCamelContext registers a Camel Registry containing a reference to a CDI BeanManager.

     @Override
     public void configure() throws Exception {